julespulpfiction/intro_to_automated_proof_checking/README.md

 ## August 2023 semester project by Sumant Chopde

 This repository contains my code written for the project.
-It contains my solutions to the exercises in the book [Mathematics in Lean](https://leanprover-community.github.io/mathematics_in_lean/).
+It contains my solutions to the exercises in the book [Mathematics in Lean](https://leanprover-community.github.io/mathematics_in_lean/) (i.e. proofs and examples left incomplete using the keyword `sorry`)

 Useful links: